pyOpenSci/lessons/clean-modular-code/python-expressive-code.md

 ### Best practices for directory and file names

-We suggest that you use directory and file names that contain words that describe the contents of the file or directory, separated using dashes `-` or underscores `_` like this:
+We suggest that you use directory and file names that contain words that describe the contents of the file or directory, separated using underscores `_` like this:

-`lower-case-with-dashes`

 `snake_case_with_underscores`

+While you may see dashes `-` sometimes in directory names (`lower-case-with-dashes`) when working with JavaScript, dashes are not valid for Python module names, variables, or functions.

 Directory and files names should be kept as short and concise as possible, while also clearly indicating what is contained within the directory or file.